volatilityfoundation/volatility3/doc/source/Windows.rst

         windows.dlllist.DllList
                             Lists the loaded modules in a particular windows

-.. note:: Here the the command is piped to grep and head in-order to give you sample list of plugins.
+.. note:: Here the the command is piped to grep and head in-order to give you sample list of windows plugins.

 Using plugins
 -------------